dask/dask/docs/source/dataframe-groupby.rst

    ... )
    >>> df.groupby('g').agg(collect_list)

-To apply :py:class:`dask.dataframe.SeriesGroupBy.nunique` to more than one column you can use:
+To apply :py:class:`dask.dataframe.groupby.SeriesGroupBy.nunique` to more than one column you can use:

 .. code-block:: python